Intel

 Schneider Electric ships cooling units packed with IoT sensors that run predictive maintenance cycles before failures happen.
 Iceotope has built immersion cooling platforms that work across traditional, hyperscale, and edge environments, pushing PUE numbers into territory that air-cooled facilities cannot touch.
 Stulz leans on free cooling and precise humidity control to shave CO2 output.
 Three very different approaches from three companies that agree on one thing: the old way of blowing cold air through server rows has a ceiling, and the industry is about to hit it.

 The next shift is adaptive cooling, systems that use AI to learn a facility's thermal behavior in real time and adjust output to match actual load.
-Most data centers today over-cool by a significant margin because their control systems react to worst-case thresholds rather than live conditions.
+Most data centers today over-cool by 20 to 40% because their control systems react to worst-case thresholds rather than live conditions.
 Adaptive systems eliminate that cushion, and the energy savings compound across thousands of racks.

 Digital Realty introduced direct liquid cooling across 170 data centers worldwide in 2024, signaling that the colocation giants see liquid as table stakes rather than a premium add-on.
 Edge computing adds another dimension.
 Smaller facilities in distributed locations create opportunities for cooling designs that would never make sense at hyperscale, from geothermal loops to ambient-air setups in northern climates.